chrislloyd/gravtastic/README.md

 In less than 5 minutes you can add Gravatars to your Ruby project.
 It works in Rails, Merb _and_ plain ol' Ruby.

+The best way to learn more about Gravtastic is to [look at the source](http://github.com/chrislloyd/gravtastic/blob/master/lib/gravtastic.rb).
+It's one file, about 80 LOC and really pretty simple.
+If that isn't for you, then follow the instructions below!

 ## Install

     sudo gem install gravtastic